agile-ts/documentation/docs/packages/vue/Introduction.md

   MY_STATE_2,
 ]); // Returns '{myState: 'jeff'}'
 ```
-But if we use this variant, and the State has no key, it will be ignored.
+Passed States without a valid `key` are ignored
+and won't be represented by the returned keymap.
+Thus, the State `value` isn't accessible in the `html` code,
+and a State mutation rerender is triggered via. `vueComponent.forceRerender()`
+instead of mutating the `data` object.

 ### 🟦 Typescript

-The `bindAgileInstances` isn't typesafe.
+The `bindAgileInstances` isn't typesafe yet.
 But we are working on it.

 ## 🚀 Quick Links
 - [Installation](./Installation.md)